pivotal/docs-platform-automation/docs/index.md

 !!! note
     Platform Automation for PCF is based on Concourse CI.
     We recommend that you have some familiarity with Conocurse before getting started.
-    If you are new to Concourse, <a href="https://docs.pivotal.io/p-concourse/3-0/guides.html">Concourse CI Tutorials</a> would be a good place to start.
+    If you are new to Concourse, [Concourse CI Tutorials](https://docs.pivotal.io/p-concourse/3-0/guides.html) would be a good place to start.

 * a valid [env file]: this file will contain credentials necessary to login to Ops Manager using the `om` CLI.
 It is used by every task within Platform Automation for PCF